 Vestibular rehabilitation consists of 45-minute sessions with one of our highly skilled physical therapists.
 These sessions at our conveniently located and fully equipped center in Manhattan are integrated with a comprehensive home exercise program to ensure maximum results.
 The length of the vestibular rehabilitation program at the Ear Institute is three to six months, depending on the progress you show.

-Whether cause by age, a trauma or as a result of a disease, patients can find relief in the physical therapy program offered by our vestibular disorder specialties.
-Balance disorders treated include:
+Whether caused by age, trauma, or disease, patients can find relief in the physical therapy program offered by our vestibular disorder specialties.
+The balance disorders we treat include:

 - Acoustic neuromas